glenert41/CircuitPython/README.md

  ### Lessons Learned
  I learned about time.monotonic in this assignment and used it to count the amount of seconds (intervals).
 We also added a switch that only adds once the photointeruppter reading is high then low, essentially functioning as a safeguard for the counter.

  ### Images and Diagrams

+ ## CircuitPython Distance Sensor

+  ### Description
+In this assignment, we had to read the distance from an UltraSonic Distance Sensor (HC-SR04).
+After we had read the distance, we were to turn the onboard NEOPIXEL LED along a spectrum to a color that represents the distance.
+The distance is to also be printed to the Serial Monitor.

+ ### Lessons Learned
+This assignment taught me quite a deal about raw problem solving and Critical Thinking.
+The distance sensor itself was rather easy and straightforward; however, the color spectrum was the more difficult part of the project.
+I solved the problem by spending some time and thinking about what i want the colors to be at what distance, and how that could be mapped.
+I ended up using two different mapping regions as you had to bypass the halfway (15cm) distance.

+ ### Images and Diagrams